-Venezuela prosecutors to indict two people over Odebrecht bribe scheme
+Venezuela to indict relatives of ex-minister over Odebrecht bribe scheme

-CARACAS (Reuters) - Venezuela's state prosecutor's office said on Wednesday it would charge two people linked to a former transportation minister for alleged involvement in bribery schemes associated with the Brazilian construction company Odebrecht.
+CARACAS (Reuters) - Venezuela's state prosecutor's office said on Wednesday it would charge two people linked to a former transportation minister for involvement in bribery schemes associated with the Brazilian construction company Odebrecht SA.

 Maria Baptista and Elita Zacarias "are linked to the ex-Minister Haiman El Troudi and must appear July 27," the state prosecutor's office said on Twitter, without providing further details.

+El Troudi later said that his relatives, whom local media have reported are his wife and mother-in-law, had nothing to do with the case.

+"To get to me, Mrs. Prosecutor, my immunity is no obstacle and my family shouldn't be the way forward," he tweeted.
+"As this case is chiefly political, know that I will be the one to present myself to the prosecutor's office, with my conscience clear and my head high."

-Reuters was unable to obtain comments from Baptista, Zacarias, or El Troudi.
+Reuters was unable to obtain comments from Baptista and Zacarias.

 Odebrecht, the largest engineering and construction company in Latin America, acknowledged in 2016 that it paid some $98 million dollars in bribes over several years to obtain contracts in Venezuela.